-Board Members are encouraged to keep informed on matters that affect the University and the Foundation as well as the latest developments in nonprofit governance, fund raising and other matters that are the responsibility of the Board.
+Board Members are encouraged to keep informed on matters that affect the University and the Foundation as well as the latest developments in nonprofit governance, fundraising and other matters that are the responsibility of the Board.
 The Foundation will provide, at a minimum, the following opportunities for continuing education:

-- a.
-Periodically, prior to a Board meeting the Executive Committee will conduct a new Board Orientation program. - b.
+Periodically, prior to a Board meeting, the Executive Committee will conduct a new Board Member Orientation program.

+a.
 In conjunction with the fall and spring Board Meetings at least one hour of continuing education will be made available to the Board, either as part of an agenda item or otherwise.